yoelmatveyev/nutes/README.md

 x j y

+If j is 0, the machine interrupts and passes the value of v1+v2 (truncated to the width) as an opcode for the IO engine (see below).

-The cell j contains a pointer to three other cells, which contain a series of jump addresses relative to the current cell:
+If j is not 0, the cell j contains a pointer to three other cells, which contain a series of jump addresses relative to the current cell:

 j- j0 j+